Bryant Park Studios: History

 Cooperative apartment housing in New York City became popular in the late 19th century because of overcrowded housing conditions in the city's dense urban areas.
-By the beginning of the 20th century, there were some housing cooperatives in the city that catered specifically to artists, including at 130 and 140 West 57th Street, as well as on 67th Street near Central Park.
+By the beginning of the 20th century, there were some housing cooperatives in the city that catered specifically to artists, including at 130 and 140 West 57th Street, as well as the West 67th Street Artists' Colony near Central Park.
 However, these were almost always fully occupied.
 The idea for the Bryant Park Studios in particular was devised by Abraham A. Anderson, an American who studied art in Paris during the late 19th century.
 He and his wife Elizabeth Milbank Anderson returned to the United States in the late 1890s, where they lived first in Manhattan and then in suburban Greenwich, Connecticut, after failing to find enough space in Manhattan.